 Posted On: Jan 2, 2020

-It’s cold outside – there’s no avoiding it.
-But that doesn’t mean you have to become a hermit until springtime.
-The winter months in Cleveland are filled with events around the city, and there is something for everyone in your family to enjoy.
+It's cold outside – there's no avoiding it.
+But that doesn't mean you have to become a hermit until springtime.
+The winter months in Cleveland are filled with events around the city, and there's something for everyone in your family to enjoy.

 An Icy Adventure

-Another icy experience in the heart of the city is the Cleveland Foundation Skating Rink: Cleveland's "coolest" attraction.
-Open now through mid-February, it’s a perfect activity for anyone wanting to get outside, have fun and get some exercise!
-In addition to ice skating, Public Square offers live performances on certain nights, and a festive light display.
+Another icy experience in the heart of the city is the Cleveland Foundation Skating Rink.
+Cleveland's "coolest" attraction is open from late November to mid-February.
+And it's the perfect activity for anyone wanting to get outside, have fun, and get some exercise!
+In addition to ice skating, Public Square offers live performances on certain nights and a festive light display.

 Another wonderful way to celebrate the spectacular winter season is at the Cleveland Botanical Gardens.
 Explore the gardens outside, or check out special activities.
 Be sure to check the calendar before planning your trip there.